qiaoen17/tp/docs/UserGuide.md

 Format: `deletestu INDEX`

-* Deletes the student at the specified INDEX.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed student list.
+* The `INDEX` refers to the index number shown in the displayed student list.

 Example: